 - 2017 Monitoring Report (4.63 MB)

-AFC has a Memorandum of Understanding with the Arkansas Department of Environmental Quality (ADEQ) stating that issues concerning water quality where forestry is involved will be referred to AFC for investigation and resolution.
+AFD has a Memorandum of Understanding with the Division of Environmental Quality (DEQ) stating that issues concerning water quality where forestry is involved will be referred to AFD for investigation and resolution.
 BMP implementation will avert violations to the Clean Water Act.

-If you have concerns with poor forestry practices that are adversely affecting water quality, contact BMP staff at (870) 312-9999 or email@example.com.
+If you have concerns with poor forestry practices that are adversely affecting water quality, submit a complaint, here, or contact BMP staff at (870) 312-9999.
 A site visit will be made to determine if there are any legitimate risks to water quality.
 Staff will work with contractors and landowners to attempt to reduce risks to water quality if they are resulting from forest management practices.

 Bioassessment of Silviculture Best Management Practices in Arkansas